leerob/site/README.md

 2. Please do not copy it directly.
 3. Crediting the author is appreciated.

-Please remove all of my personal information (blog posts, images, etc.) by running `pnpm run setup`.
+Please remove all of my personal information (blog posts, images, etc.) by running `bun run setup`.